marcinkuzminski/rhodecode/docs/api/api.rst

 pull
 ----

 Pulls given repo from remote location.
-Can be used to autmatically keep remote repos upto date
+Can be used to automatically keep remote repos upto date.
+This command can be executed only using admin users api_key

 ::